China's yuan ends at weakest since global financial crisis, hits record low offshore

 The offshore yuan CNH=D3 followed suit and weakened 1.15% on the day to trade at 7.2635 around 0830 GMT.

+Losses were slightly trimmed after the market close, when the People's Bank of China (PBOC) said stabilising the foreign exchange market is the top priority and reiterated that the yuan has a solid basis to be basically stable.

+Market participants usually view such official remarks as a sign that authorities are growing uncomfortable with rapid currency movements.
+The yuan has lost just over 12% against the dollar so far this year, though it has been fairly resilient against a basket of currencies of China's major trading partners.

-Several currency traders said corporate dollar buying was very strong on Wednesday, piling additional pressure on the yuan.
+Several currency traders said corporate dollar buying was very strong on Wednesday, putting additional pressure on the yuan.

 "Those who want to convert their FX receipts into yuan are holding back and waiting for better prices," said a trader at a foreign bank.